 V-Ray lights are designed specifically to work with V-Ray and optimize its features.
-V-Ray also provides shadow options for standard 3ds Max lights, and utilities to assist in the lighting process.
+V-Ray also provides shadow options for standard 3ds Max lights, as well as utilities to assist in the lighting process.

-While you can use 3ds Max standard lights with V-Ray, V-Ray includes a set of lights designed specifically for rendering with the V-Ray engine.
+V-Ray is compatible with 3ds Max standard lights but it also includes a set of lights designed specifically for rendering with the V-Ray engine: Area lights, VRayDome, VRayMesh, VRayIES, VRayAmbient, and VRaySun.

-If you want to use the standard 3ds Max lights, you should use VRayShadow type in the Shadows section of the respective Standard light.
+If you want to use the standard 3ds Max lights, you should use the VRayShadow type within the Shadows settings of the respective Standard light.

 The V-Ray Light Meter utility helps evaluate the lighting in a scene so adjustments can be made to improve lighting.